 - Click Login.
 You will see the single sign-on options below.

 - Click the Continue with Google option.

 - Click Continue.
 You will see the page below.

-- Select the account and you will be successfully logged in the Grammarly website with your Google Account credentials.
+- Select the account and you will be successfully logged in to the Grammarly website with your Google Account credentials.

-- Now, you go to Connected Apps of your account.
+- Now, you go to the Connected Apps of your account.
 You will see the count of connected apps will be incremented to 13.

 - You will see the 13th Connected app – Grammarly which is reflected in the list.

 We have seen the most used Google Apps in our daily lives.
 We also have seen a single-sign-on feature of Google Account and how easily it can be used for registering to third-party websites/apps.
 Your Google Account keeps all the records of your connected apps as soon as you sign up.
 With a click of Refresh, you can see your Google Account dashboard updated with the activity you have done with it.
 Unbelievable and awesome, Google!

 - How to Turn OFF Google Discover News?

 - How to Change Voice on Google Maps?